kim3er/motioneyewiki/Manual-Download-And-Installation.md

             cd motioneye-x.y
             python setup.py install --prefix=/usr

 5. Prepare the configuration directory (you can choose to use whatever configuration directory you want):

-        mkdir -p /path/to/motioneye/conf
+        mkdir -p /path/to/motioneye
-        cp /usr/share/motioneye/extra/motioneye.conf.sample /path/to/motioneye/conf/motioneye.conf
+        cp /usr/share/motioneye/extra/motioneye.conf.sample /path/to/motioneye/motioneye.conf

+6. You will probably want to edit the configuration file and change various paths:

+        nano /path/to/motioneye/motioneye.conf

+    **note**: if you leave the paths in `motioneye.conf` unchanged, the `/path/to/motioneye/` folder will be used for *conf*, *run*, *log* and *media* paths.

-6. Run the `motionEye` server:
+7. Run the `motionEye` server:

         meyectl startserver -c /path/to/motioneye/conf/motioneye.conf